CameronK24/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+      An object where you store property values that belongs to the component that can changed internally.

 2. Where do you set initial state?
+      In the constructor method after super is called

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState

 ### Understand

 Discuss this question in pairs if you have a 4-person group

 4. Explain what's happening in this component.
+      Importing react and component.
+      initialize class extending component
+      create constructor passing in props and super props create state object inside of it with a value inside bind handleClick to this
+      create function to handle some sort of user input define className, and html elements
+      inside button when its clicked call handleClick

 ```jsx
 import React, { Component } from "react";